giampaolo/psutil/docs/api.rst

 .. exception:: ZombieProcess(pid, name=None, ppid=None, msg=None)

-  Subclass of :exc:`NoSuchProcess`, raised by :class:`Process` methods when encountering a :term:`zombie process` on UNIX (Windows does not have zombies). *name* and *ppid* attributes are set if :meth:`Process.name` or :meth:`Process.ppid` were called before the process became a zombie.
+  Subclass of :exc:`NoSuchProcess`.
+Raised by :class:`Process` methods when encountering a :term:`zombie process` on UNIX (Windows does not have zombies). *name* and *ppid* attributes are set if :meth:`Process.name` or :meth:`Process.ppid` were called before the process became a zombie.